The U.S. Department of Homeland Security recommends all individuals take the time to learn more about what is often termed as an “active shooter.”

 Good practices for coping with an active shooter situation

-Take note of the two nearest exits in any facility you visit.
+- Take note of the exits in any facility you visit.